A new direction

 Even in the 1990s, Roger Holmes, trained as a Consultant by McInseys, had a year to acclimatize and learn before taking the reins from the most successful ever MD, Roger Jones.

-TBJ gave himself just three months before coming out, guns blazing.
+TBJ gave himself just three months to find his feet.

 To help shape his strategy, Bish-Jones sought to establish a set of core values.
 He explained to his fellow Directors that these should be encompass the ethos of a firm over many years, remaining constant whatever the strategy.